Have you been Keylogged?

 It is not surprising that security experts consider Keylogging as one of the most dangerous computer threats.
-It allows cyber criminals to capture and receive private and confidential information without the knowledge of the user for weeks, months or even years.
+It allows cybercriminals to capture and receive private and confidential information without the knowledge of the user for weeks, months or even years.

 How can you be Keylogged?

 If you use a public, semi-public or another person’s computer that has a Keylogger program installed.
-Keyloggers works the same for remote desktop or log-in programs.
+Keyloggers work the same for remote desktop or log-in programs.
 Experts believe public and semi-public computers account for the lion share of Keylogging.

 Someone with access to your computer could install a Keylogger on your computer, in an effort to track you.

-Keyloggers are sometimes bundled with a malware (virus), which installs itself on your computer after you have clicked on it, for instance.
+Keyloggers are sometimes bundled with malware (virus), which installs itself on your computer after you have clicked on it, for instance.

 What proactive steps can you take?